From CRO to Purchase Journey Intelligence

 UI-grounded annotation (a real step forward)

 The annotated view overlays the cursor trace on the actual rendered UI and identifies screen regions/elements.
 This is immediately better because behavior is now bound to UI geometry.
 You can isolate candidate targets (CTAs, controls, modals).
 It’s more falsifiable than a blank-canvas path.
+It is also still Behavior.
+It does not yet capture Experience or attach to Outcomes.

 A purchase journey is a sequence of states under constraints.

 A conversion rate is just an average over these hidden states.
+Averaging is how the failures stay hidden, and how the revenue keeps leaking.

 Where CROspector comes from: measurement before optimization